ShieldFinanceHQ/contracts/README.md

 * `withdraw` method must be called before the [Withdraw deadline block number](#withdraw-deadline-block-number) by Traders.
 * `withdraw` method must be called after the [Withdraw deadline block number](#withdraw-deadline-block-number) by Protectors.

+#### Payout coefficient

+Examples:

+* 2 (default)
+* 3
+* 5

+Payout coefficient is used to calculate payouts for Traders & Protectors.

+If rug pull happens:
+* Each trader receives `his_deposit + payout_coefficient * his_deposit`
+* Each protector receives nothing.

+If rug pull doesn't happen:
+* Each trader receives nothing.
+* Each protector receives `his_deposit + (1 / payout_coefficient) * his_deposit`.

+You can also think of payout coefficient as ideal "fund ratio" = `protector_fund_size / trader_fund_size`.

+**Note:** the contract may be overfunded.
+For example:
+* Traders deposit 1 ETH total.
+* Protectors deposit 10 ETH total.
+* Payout coefficient is only 2.

+In this case, only 2 ETH from protectors fund become eligible for payouts.
+The remaining 8 ETH are not used, and can be withdrawn anytime.

+It is normal for the contract to be overfunded, because neither side knows how much the other side will deposit before [deposit deadline](#deposit-deadline-block-number):
+* Traders don't know how much Protectors will deposit.
+* Protectors don't know how much Traders will deposit.

+In this case, it makes sense for every user to deposit now (as soon as he decides to participate) & wait for the other side to deposit.
+The user who deposits first will never lose money because of that action:

+* If he deposits first, and nobody deposits on the other side, he can simply withdraw his deposit back (receive a refund).
+* If he deposits first, and somebody else deposits on the other side, he will actually participate in the contract (and receive a payout in case of favorable outcome).

 #### Liquidity pool address